dimalypai/mil-masters-thesis-chalmers/docs/report/02_Monads.md

 $$return :: a \to M\ a$$
 $$bind :: M\ a \to (a \to M\ b) \to M\ b$$

+{>> Don't start a sentence with a lowercase function name.
+One way to fix it is to add "The function" before the function name. <<}

 $return$ takes a value of type $a$ and returns a monadic computation that just returns that value and does not do anything else. $bind$ takes a monadic computation that can produce a value of type $a$ and a function that can